WebBluetoothCG/registries/README.md

 This repository holds files of metadata about Bluetooth entities.
-The [Web Bluetooth specification](https://github.com/WebBluetoothCG/registries) refers to this repository for information that may change after it's published.
+The [Web Bluetooth specification](https://github.com/WebBluetoothCG/registries) refers to this repository for information that may change after it's published and defines the file formats here.

 ## Blacklist